topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 2334: 01 02 04        LD      BC,$0402            ; images are 2x4
 2337: C3 D6 0A        JP      $0AD6               ; {code.DrawImageCbyB}
 ;
-; bird animation frame indexes at splash intro
+; Bird animation frame indexes at splash intro.
+; Mapping to:
+T233A:
 233A: 01 02 03 04 05 06 07 0A 07 0A 07 0A 07 0A 07 0A
 234A: 09 08 04 03 02 01 FF
 ;